EneVyctis/EneVyctis/README.md

 # About me

 I'm a software engineering student at Télécom SudParis.
-Here you can found all of my past or current projects.
+Here you can find all of my past and current projects.
 Feel free to explore.

 # Skills